Does Protein Powder increase Hair Growth?

 What is Whey Protein?

-Whey is type of protein found in milk.
+Whey is a type of protein found in milk.
 When milk is curdled during the process of making cheese or homemade curd, whey is obtained as a by-product and is termed as the purest form of protein.
-Furthermore, research findings have shown that the absorption rate of whey protein in human body is pretty high; approximately 10 grams per hour.
+Furthermore, research findings have shown that the absorption rate of whey protein in the human body is pretty high; approximately 10 grams per hour.
 On the other hand, the absorption rate of cooked egg protein is about 3 grams in an hour.
 As a complete protein, it contains all nine amino acids.
 Owing to the purity of whey protein and its faster absorption rate compared to other forms of proteins, it is being increasingly used in various protein supplements such as protein powders and energy bars.
 Protein powders containing other forms of protein including whey, soy (for vegans), and casein are also available.
-However, whey protein is easily soluble in water and hence can be mixed into yogurt, juice, milk, or oatmeal to fulfil protein requirements of body.
+However, whey protein is easily soluble in water and hence can be mixed into yogurt, juice, milk, or oatmeal to fulfill protein requirements of the body.

 Types of Whey Protein:

 Whey protein supplements available in the market include three main types of whey protein:

 - Whey Protein Concentrate: It contains the least amount of protein ranging from 58%-89%.
 The rest of it is composed of lactose, fats, and peptides.
 Lower end concentrates have 50% whey protein whereas higher-end concentrates have 90% protein.